jdittrich/webpack-experiments/README.md

 * Move form initialization and validation code to module `FormValidation`.
 Form elements (jQuery objects) should be passed in as constructor params.
 Also move validation functions from `DesktopBanner.js` into the new module.
 * Move date/time-based campaign data counting (donors, donations, campaign day, special day name, normal day name, prefix for day name) from `DesktopBanner.js`, `custom_day_name.js` and `count_campaign_days.js` into module.
 * Refactor `DesktopBanner.js` and `count_campaign_days` to longer require parameters after `require`.
 Use classes with constructor parameters instead.
+* Structure banner initialization into functions, call them one after each other.
+Select Banner object only once and use its `find` method with all other jQuery selections.
+* Re-Implement/Refactor wlightbox module without the need for global jQuery object and get rid of `ProvidePlugin` in webpack config.
+* Custom tracking class for tracking click and other events